akeneo/pim-community-dev/internal_doc/enrichment/add_new_attribute_type.md

 }
 ```

-Call this class in services file with the `pim_catalog.attribute_type` tag.
+Add this class in `services.yml` with the `pim_catalog.attribute_type` tag.
+Please note that services with such a tag will be loaded by the `RegisterAttributePass`.
-You can customize the backend type to do special treatments on the validation and normalization processes.
+You can customize the backend type to do special processes for validation and normalization processes.
 We will use the default one `text`.

 ```yaml
 # src/Acme/RangeBundle/Resources/config/services.yml